theislab/mouse_cross-condition_pancreatic_islet_atlas/reproducibility/README.md

   - 6.1: scVI - select hyperparams on ref data and then train model on whole data, including different ambient preprocessing (integration/scVI/6-1*)
   - 6.2: scArches - select hyperparams on ref data and then train model on whole data, including different ambient preprocessing or using only beta cell subset (integration/scVI/6-2* scArches).
   - We also tried maping the non-ref data subset (external or diabetic samples) to the selected best ref subset integration (only non-diabetic in house samples), but the reference mapping performance was never of comparable quality to de novo integration of all datasets, possibly due to low complexity of the reference (the ref dataset).
 The code for mapping on top of the ref integration is in 6-2-2_scArches_addToRef.ipynb, however, we do not show the scIB results in the evaluation summary plots (described below) as this was not used in the paper due to the above mentioned poor performance.
-  - 6.3: Evaluation with scIB metrics - compute evaluation metrics on different data subsets (e.g. all cells, annotated cells, beta cells) and compare results across integration runs (integration/6-3*)
+  - 6.3: Evaluation with scIB metrics - compute evaluation metrics on different data subsets (e.g. all cells, annotated cells, beta cells) and compare results across integration runs (integration/6-3*).
+The moransi_conservation function used in integration_eval_helper.py is supplied in a separate file (moransi_conservation.py) rather than the scIB package.
  - 6.4: Prepare integrated adata
    - 6.4.1: Comparison of gene annotation across datasets needed to merge all samples into a single adata (preprocessing/6-4-1*)
    - 6.4.2: Merge datasets into a single integrated object (integration/6-4-2*)